Budget Friendly Patio Refresh

 Welcome to my low-budget friendly, use what you’ve to patio refresh!
 No fancy outdoor furniture?
 Me either, so I got creative!
 And I added bright & happy color with some new outdoor safe dishes, serving pieces, versatile lanterns, lots of potted flowers and some twinkle lights!

 Now, keep in mind it’s still early in the season here and… the weather was really not cooperating.
 When the rain finally stopped, I was under the wire to get it photographed quickly so I could share.
 Then, it got so windy I couldn’t keep the tree dandruff off of everything.
 I think I must have swept up 437 times.
 Wind and trees sure are a messy combo!
-Go ahead and laugh picturing me picking pine needles out of that shaggy rug, it’s okay.
+I might have to consider working with a professional arborist like The Local Tree Experts to reduce the amount of tree mess on my patio.
+But for now, go ahead and laugh picturing me picking pine needles out of that shaggy rug, it’s okay.

 Now about this space.
 LOL.
 Our upper patio deck sits off the sun room & kitchen, and it’s the most accessible from the main level of the house.
 I picked this outdoor space to spruce up.
 Before I got to the fun part of decorating though, I needed to clean the all winter off the deck.
 Austin was a real help and he cleaned the deck chairs for me while I did deck, and then I got all our Hydrangea pots cleaned up.
 They live on this upper deck permanently since the Deer wouldn’t leave them alone otherwise.